The Modular Temperley-Lieb Algebra: Cell Modules

 by \cref{lem:quantum_shatter}.
-If $j'$ is invertible and $m' + j'$ is nonzero, for all $1 \le j' \le (n-m)/(2\ell)$, as happens if $1\in R$ is not a zero divisor, then these fractions are nonzero too. \end{proof} As a result, the representation theory of $TL_n$ is well understood in the characteristic zero case and can be found in~\cite{ridout_saint_aubin_2014}.
+But $j'$ is invertible and $m' + j'$ is non-zero as $R$ is characteristic zero, for all $1 \le j' \le (n-m)/(2\ell)$, so these fractions are non-zero too. \end{proof} As a result, the representation theory of $\TL_n$ is well understood in the characteristic zero case and can be found in~\cite{ridout_saint_aubin_2014}.
+However, we will see that this is a special case of the following analysis, if we set $p = \infty$.